 Erica Mudd is a native Washingtonian.
 She received her undergraduate degree in History from the University of Colorado, and her J.D. from the University of Baltimore, cum laude.
 Ms. Mudd is a Partner with the law firm Armstrong, Donohue, Ceppos, Vaughan and Rhoades, Chartered.
 She has litigated and tried medical malpractice and personal injury cases in both state and federal courts in Maryland and the District of Columbia.
 In addition, she has briefed and argued appeals before the United States Court of Appeals for the Fourth Circuit, the Court of Appeals of Maryland, the District of Columbia Court of Appeals, and the Court of Special Appeals of Maryland.
 Beyond her trial work, Ms. Mudd regularly represents physicians and nurses before professional licensing boards, and she lectures to health care provider groups on risk management related issues.
 Ms. Mudd was recently selected for inclusion in Super Lawyers - Rising Stars 2013 in Maryland and in the District of Columbia.

-Karl Pilger is the managing attorney of Boring & Pilger, P.C. in Vienna, Virginia, where his practice focuses on litigation involving business disputes and trust & estate matters.
-He has taught trial advocacy since 1985 for the National Institute for Trial Advocacy (NITA), including its courses in trial skills, depositions, law firm in-house training and trial advocacy teacher training.
-Karl served as a lecturer in trial advocacy for over ten years with the U.S. Department of Justice's Legal Education Institute in Washington, D.C.
-He has regularly taught the law school trial advocacy programs at Emory University, Hofstra University and Widener University.
-Karl has been affiliated with WCL since 2008 and has taught Civil Trial Advocacy and Ethics for Trial Lawyers.
+Karl Pilger is the managing attorney of Boring & Pilger, P.C. in Vienna, Virginia, where his practice focuses on civil litigation.
+He has taught trial advocacy since 1985 for the National Institute for Trial Advocacy (NITA), including its courses in trial skills, depositions, and trial advocacy teacher training.
+Karl was a lecturer in trial advocacy for over ten years with the U.S. Department of Justice's Legal Education Institute in Washington, D.C.
+For many years he also served as faculty for the law school trial advocacy programs at Emory University, Hofstra University and Widener University.
+Karl has been affiliated with WCL since 2008 and has taught Civil Trial Advocacy, Fact Witness Depositions, Pretrial Litigation and Ethics for Trial Lawyers.
 He has also coached mock trial teams at WCL and served as a director of its 2009 and 2010 Capitol City Challenge mock trial competitions.

 Addy Schmitt is an Assistant United States Attorney in the Civil Division of the U.S. Attorney's Office for the District of Columbia, where she represents federal executive agencies and employees at all stages of litigation in matters pending before the U.S. District Court for the District of Columbia and the U.S. Court of Appeals for the District of Columbia Circuit.
 Ms. Schmitt's cases involve a wide range of legal issues, including employment discrimination, administrative procedure, tort, fraud, and Freedom of Information Act claims.